jlipps/asyncbox/README.md

 and waits until the condition is true.

-Throws a `/Condition unmet/` error if the condition has not been satisfied within the allocated time.
+Throws a `/Condition unmet/` error if the condition has not been satisfied within the allocated time, unless an error is provided in the options, as the `error` property, which is either thrown itself, or used as the message.

 The condition result is returned if it is not falsy.
 If the condition throws an error then this exception will be immediately passed through.